 The group is co-chaired by Founder and Managing Partner, John Quinn, who has built the firm in to a global litigation and arbitration powerhouse, in Los Angeles, and Bill Burck in Washington, D.C. (a veteran Republican and Bush insider).
 As described below, they are aided by an impressive team of lawyers and former government officials, who bring decades of experience and contacts to bear.

 “Let’s see.
 I just got back from London.
 We’ll be there tomorrow.”

 As our founder John Quinn says, “We pack our bags and we go.”
 Quinn Emanuel always works as a team.
 You are our clients, not one particular partner’s—everyone and anyone, from John Quinn on, will jump in as needed to offer advice or deliver a message.

 The Best Motion Practice.

 Modern litigation rarely resembles the television shows people watch about lawyers.
 It’s about motion practice, and sophisticated legal argument; winning on summary judgment; winning before trial.
 While trial lawyers have a reputation of not paying attention to, not being able to, or not caring to produce first rate papers, we think about it very differently.
 We have won major cases without ever putting on a suit and going to court.
-When billionaire Ron Perelman sued the man who had provided the financing for him to go into business, Michael Milken, a team led by John Quinn and Susan Estrich got the case dismissed by winning on the papers in four courts.
+When billionaire Ron Perelman sued the man who had provided the financing for him to go into business, Michael Milken, a team led by John Quinn got the case dismissed by winning on the papers in four courts.